Paldo Bibim Men: A Cold Noodle Ramen Worth Trying

 Final Thoughts

-Next up, I'll explore some of the hidden gem eateries in Itaewon that serve authentic cold noodle dishes.
+Next, I plan to explore some hidden gem eateries in Itaewon that specialize in authentic cold noodle dishes.
+What are your favorite cold noodle spots in Seoul?